sa-mw-dach/demo_crw_ai/demos/04_license_plate_gitops/README.md

     Do a search & replace, searching for `gitops-demo` and replacing it with `userXXX-gitops-demo` in the entire repo!

-    Additionally, search for `: main` and replace it with `: demo-gitops`!

 1) Create an OpenShift project/namespace `gitops-demo` and switch to it by executing
     ```
     oc apply -f pipeline/model-1-namespace.yaml